SamiraBriongos/Clonebuster/source/README.md

 Once the app is running it will permanently run (while (1)) and request for user input M that refers to the number of ways to be monitored

-Since this version does not synchronize the execution of the 2 clones, if the results for the detection need to be obtained, one should launch one instance in normal mode, wait until it has executed the initialization phase and then compile a second one in Attack mode (change the Define).
-The one in attack mode will run permanently and has to be killed
+Since this version does not synchronize the execution of the 2 clones, if the results for the detection need to be obtained, one should launch one instance in normal mode, wait until it has executed the initialisation phase and then compile a second one in Attack mode (change the Define).
+The one in attack mode will run permanently and has to be killed manually

 ## Test

-./apo output_file.txt
+./app output_file.txt